- The United Methodist Church 1797 - 1932

 Both before and after the death of John Wesley in 1791, there were a number of divisions amongst those who followed his lead.
 The differences were less about theology and belief and much more about who did what and who made the decisions.
-There’s a very helpful Methodist family tree on the Methodist Heritage website here.
+There’s a very helpful Methodist family tree to unscramble the elements.

 In 1907, three main nineteenth century Methodist movements came together to form the United Methodists – the Methodist New Connexion (1797-1907), the Bible Christians (1815-1907) and the United Methodist Free Churches (1857-1907).

 - The Methodist New Connexion was the oldest of the three groups, dating back to the first of the major secessions with British Methodism in 1797.
 It was strongest in the north of England and the Midlands.

 - The Bible Christians were initially concentrated in Cornwall and Devon and many of the early converts were Cornish miners, whose skills were in demand worldwide.
 When they moved to find work in other parts of Britain and abroad, they took their evangelical Christian faith (and Cornish pasties) with them

 - The United Methodist Free Churches were the largest of the three denominations, and were themselves the result of an amalgamation in 1857 of various small branches of Methodism which had broken away from the Wesleyan Methodist Church.
 Most of the United Methodist Free Churches were found in the north of England and the West Country